EArmen/pn-junction-modeling/README.md

-# A reproducible Python-based approach for teaching the equilibrium p–n junction
+# A Reproducible Python-Based Approach for Teaching the Equilibrium p–n Junction

 This repository contains the materials associated with the article:

-"A reproducible Python-based approach for teaching the equilibrium p–n junction through analytical and numerical modelling"
+**"A reproducible Python-based approach for teaching the equilibrium p–n junction through analytical and numerical modelling"**

+---

 ## Overview

 This project provides a classroom-ready framework for teaching the equilibrium p–n junction using:

-- electrostatic analogy
+- Electrostatic analogy
-- analytical modelling
+- Analytical modelling
-- numerical solution of the Poisson equation
+- Numerical solution of the Poisson equation
+- Python-based simulations

+---

+## Repository Structure

+pn-junction-modeling/
+├── generate_all_figures.py   # main script
+├── README.md
+├── requirements.txt
+├── .gitignore
+├── LICENSE
+├── src/                     # core physics models
-- Python and Jupyter notebooks
+├── notebooks/               # Jupyter notebooks
+├── plots_article/           # generated figures
+└── tables_article/          # generated tables

+---

+## How to Reproduce Results

+Run the main script:

+python generate_all_figures.py

+This will generate all figures and tables from the article.

+---

-## Structure
+## Notes

+- Figures 1–2 are computed from physical models
+- Figures 3–6 are reproduced for visualization consistency
-- manuscript/ — article files
+- Output files are saved into:
-- src/ — Python code
-- notebooks/ — interactive notebooks
-- plots/ — figures
+  - plots_article/
-- tasks/ — student tasks
-- supplemental/ — additional materials
-- data/ — outputs
+  - tables_article/

+---

-## Setup
+## Requirements

-pip install -r requirements.txt jupyter notebook
+- numpy
+- pandas
+- matplotlib
+- scipy

+---

 ## License